Last updated May 2023

 Authentication

-Instead of user name and password, access to an online service may be protected by a strong authentication mechanism, based on credentials stored and processed in the secure element.
-So to log into a VPN or your email, a Secure Element could be involved in the background to ensure you are who you say you are.
+Instead of a name and password, access to an online service may be protected by a strong authentication mechanism based on credentials stored and processed in the secure element.
+So, to log into a VPN or your email, a Secure Element could be involved in the background to ensure you are who you say you are.

 Digital Signature

 Applications may use the SE to digitally sign a document or any data with a key stored in this secure element.
-This key helps the secure element unlock encrypted data so it can be read.
+This key helps the secure element unlock encrypted data to be read.
 Again, this is used to prove you are you.
-So your email program could use connect to the Secure Element to digitally “sign” emails you send, or a government web application could access it when you are using their digital services.
+So your email program could connect to the Secure Element to digitally “sign” emails you send, or a government web application could access it when using their digital services.

 Mobile Payments

 Here, the Secure Element securely stores card/cardholder data and manages the reading of encrypted data.
-During a payment transaction, it acts like a contactless payment card using industry standard technology to help authorize a transaction.
-The Secure Element could either be embedded in the phone or embedded in your SIM card.
+During a payment transaction, it acts like a contactless payment card using industry-standard technology to help authorize a transaction.
+The Secure Element could be embedded in the phone or your SIM card.

 Lifecycle management

-It is crucial that SE-embedded devices are secure throughout their lifecycle.
-That is why Secure Elements need to have an end-to-end security strategy.
-It is no use developing a robust security solution for a device which becomes obsolete after a period of use.
+SE-embedded devices must be secure throughout their lifecycle.
+That is why Secure Elements needs to have an end-to-end security strategy.
+Developing a robust security solution for a device that becomes obsolete after a period of use is no use.
 This is why

 Secured Elements can be updated continuously to counter new threats.